dtan4/xronor/README.md

 end
 ```

-will be converted to the below crontab:
+will be converted to the following crontab:

 ```
 # Send awesome mails - Send awesome mails